andreasremdt/simple-translator/README.md

 ### `translateForKey(String: key, String?: language)`

 Translates a single translation string into the desired language.
-If no second language parameter is provided, the `defaultLanguage` is used.
+If no second language parameter is provided, then:

+- It utilizes the last used language (which is accessible via the getter `currentLanguage`, but only after calling `translatePageTo()` at least once.
+- If no last used language is set and the `detectLanguage` option is enabled, it uses the browser's preferred language.
-If the option `detectLanguage` is set to `true`, then `Simple Translator` will detect the browser's default language.
-Otherwise it will use the default language.
+- If `detectLanguage` is disabled, it will fallback to the `defaultLanguage` option which by default is `en`.

 ```js
 var translator = new Translator({